bytesbay/web3-token/README.md

 --- | --- | ---
 1 | `signer` | A function that returns a promise with signature string eg: web3.personal.sign(`data`, `address`) 2 | `expire_in` | A string that represents a time span ([see ms module](https://github.com/vercel/ms)) or a number of milliseconds
 3 | `body` | An object that will be appended to a signature's body.
 Can only contain string values.
+Can be used for some custom data.

 ## License
 Web3 Token is released under the MIT license. © 2021 Miroslaw Shpak